Curriculum & Schedule

 Academic Engagement and Scholarly Development

 ACGME requires scholarly activity from each resident.
 All residents are expected to be involved in scholarly activities, under the guidance of faculty.
 Every resident is scheduled for a variety of presentations throughout the year, including case conferences, Journal Club discussions, and general topic reviews as part of the Psychiatry Resident In-Training Examination (PRITE) and American Board of Psychiatry and Neurology (ABPN) certification preparation.
 All graduating residents are required to present at least one Grand Rounds lecture.
-Residents are encouraged and assisted in submitting their original scholarly activities for presentation at national and international conferences, local research competitions, and publication.
+Residents are encouraged and assisted in submitting their original scholarly activities for presentation at national and international conferences, local research competitions, and publications.
 Typical original projects include a novel case presentation (with discussion), literature review, quality improvement studies, and retrospective and prospective case reviews.

 In our program, each resident must: